UKHASnet/Gateway-Upload/phil-python-uart/README.md

 phil-python-uart
 ==========

-This script uses Python with Python-Serial to listen on the Pi's UART for messages sent over by the UKHASnet Microcontroller (eg. arduino).
-The microcontroller code must be set to output the packets over its UART according to the spec below.
-This is the formatting used by my node code at https://github.com/philcrump/UKHASnet_nodes/tree/master/arduino_gateway
+This script is designed to be used on Raspberry Pi to listen for messages transferred over the GPIO UART from a Gateway Node.
+It is compatible with the AVR Gateway code at https://github.com/UKHASnet/UKHASnet_Firmware/tree/master/arduino_gateway

 This uses the /dev/ttyAMA0 port, at 9600 baud.
-If you haven't done so already, you'll need to disable the linux console present by default on this port.
+To set a Pi up for this, run 'sudo raspi-config' then -> Advanced -> Serial Port and Disable the console.
+Then reboot.
+All dependencies are pre-installed on raspbian.

+To run the script, use 'python ukhasnet-upload.py'.
+You can run this as a service or in a screen session.

 Packet
 ======